luigi-ichi/nori-vim/README.md

 ## Installation

-Simply clone this into your `nvim` folder (on macOS, for example, it is in `~/.config/nvim`) and make sure to execute `firstTimeSetup.bash` (or `firstTimeSetup.ps1` for Windows) which is just a fancy script to install **vim-plug**, my plugin manager which takes care of the plugins I have on my Neovim config here!
+Simply clone this into your `nvim` folder (on macOS, for example, it is in `~/.config/nvim`) and make sure to execute `:Lazy` in the command line (invoked by the `:` key) to install the plugins specified for this configuration.

 To clone the contents of this repository directly to your `nvim` folder:
 `cd <TO-YOUR-NVIM-PATH>`

+Then clone this entire repository to your Neovim config folder:
-`git clone git@github.com:luigi-2ba3/nori-vim.git .`
+Via SSL (recommended): `git clone git@github.com:luigi-2ba3/nori-vim.git .` Via HTTPS: `git clone https://github.com/luigi-ichi/nori-vim.git .`

 ### `where nvim`?
 Here's this handy table to familiarize your Neovim path!